 Dr Alex Elwick joined Middlesex University in 2016.
 Previously he was the research officer at Education Development Trust, an education charity and consultancy based in Reading.
-He has an AHRC-funded PhD in Museum and Gallery Studies (completed in 2013) and has been a RCUK Fellow at the Library of Congress, Washington DC.
+He has an AHRC-funded PhD in Museum and Gallery Studies (completed in 2013) and has been a British Research Council Fellow at the Kluge Center, Library of Congress, Washington DC.

-He is interested in supervising doctoral candidates in the following areas:
+Alex is interested in supervising doctoral candidates in the following areas

 Alex is particularly interested in education policy and the use of research evidence in education.
-His previous work has focused on education system reform (both in the UK and internationally); school effectiveness and school improvement; the 'digital divide' in education; the use of action research in schools; and learning in museums and art galleries.
+His previous work has focused on education system reform (both in the UK and internationally); school effectiveness and school improvement; higher education policy; and learning in museums and art galleries.

 Elwick, Alex and Burnard, Pam and Osgood, Jayne and Huhtinen-Hildén, Laura and Pitt, Jessica (2020) Young children’s experiences of music and soundings in museum spaces: lessons, trends and turns from the literature.
 Journal of Early Childhood Research , 18 (2). pp. 174-188.
 ISSN 1476-718X

 Elwick, Alex (2020) Alternative universities: speculative design for innovation in higher education by David J. Staley, Baltimore, John Hopkins University Press, 2019, 280 pp., $34.95 (Hardback), ISBN No: 9781421427416 [Book review].
 Educational Review . pp. 1-2.
 ISSN 0013-1911

 Elwick, Alex (2020) Valuing diversity in universities: institutional value statements and the reality of student intakes.
 Journal of Higher Education Policy and Management , 42 (3). pp. 269-284.
 ISSN 1360-080X